 Clear browser cookies or use a different browser

 As we said, Google uses the data from the browser you are using to personalize the search results.
-That’s why, the first step would be to clear you browser’s activity by removing any cookies in each browser.
+That’s why the first step would be to clear your browser’s activity by removing any cookies in each browser.
 Without cookies, there is nothing to connect your new search sessions with any previous sessions.

 Log out of any Google account

 Another easy measure is simply to sign out of your Google account.
 Unfortunately, this simple step won’t disable all personalization factors.